GA-repos/Installfest/atom.md

 We're going to use Atom's package manager, `apm`, to add a number of helpful extensions to your Atom installation.

+**During this script, Atom will open for you.
+Follow the prompt in your terminal and close it when asked to.**

 ```bash
 scripts/atom.sh
 ```